Wisdom Tooth Extraction Recoveryadmin

 Although it doesn’t take very long to remove the teeth, the recovery process is gradual and can take a minimum of two days to a week.
 Your recovery time will also be influenced by various other factors.
 If the tooth was severely impacted and required the cutting of tissue and bone, the healing process might take a bit longer.
 The good news is that you’ll be well on your way to recovery if you keep a few tips in mind.

 - Follow the Doctors Instructions

-If you’ve been prescribed a course of oral pain killers, you should take them promptly so that you don’t feel a lot of discomfort after the effect of local anaesthesia wears off.
+If you’ve been prescribed a course of oral painkillers, you should take them promptly so that you don’t feel a lot of discomfort after the effect of local anesthesia wears off.
 Soon after the surgery takes place, the dentist will place a piece of gauze over the affected site to prevent bleeding.
 Remove this gauze when you have to (the dentist will tell you when) and make sure you follow a strict oral hygiene routine so that there remains little to no bacteria in your mouth.

 - Avoid Eating Solids

 Although you can start eating solid foods, it’s important to stay on a soft food diet for the first few days so that you don’t aggravate the affected site.
 You might not be able to open your mouth freely in the days that follow the surgery so liquid or soft foods are the best.
 Make sure you keep your stomach full though as the combination of pain killers can make you feel nauseous at times.
 Stay away from hot foods, refrain from smoking and make sure you don’t use a straw.

 This one can’t be stressed enough.
 In order to reduce the risk of infection and speed-up healing, you must rinse your mouth with salt water at least 4 times a day.
 Avoid any sort of rinsing in the first 24 hours as it may dislodge the blood clot and delay the healing process.